flagsoft/yellow-developers/content/3-fr/4-help/api.md

               onCommandHelp    onParseContentRaw       onEditUserAccount
                   │            onParseContentShortcut  onEditContentFile
                   │            onParseContentText      onEditMediaFile
-                  │            onParsePageTemplate        │
+                  │            onParsePageLayout          │
                   │            onParsePageExtra           │
                   │            onParsePageOutput          │
                   ▼                │                      │
 exit ◀─────── onShutDown ◀─────────┴──────────────────────┘
 ```

-When a page is displayed, the plugins are loaded and `onLoad` will be called.
-As soon as all plugins are loaded `onStartup` will be called.
-After that the [core](https://github.com/datenstrom/yellow-extensions/tree/master/features/core) informs with `onRequest` that there's a request.
+When a page is displayed, the extensions are loaded and `onLoad` will be called.
+As soon as all extensions are loaded `onStartup` will be called.
+After that the core informs with `onRequest` that there's a request.
 The page can be analysed with various `onParse` events.
-Then the source code of the page will be generated with the help of [templates and snippets](customising-templates).
+Then the page content will be generated.
 If an error occurs, an error page will be generated.
 Finally the page is output and `onShutdown` will be called.

+When a command is executed, the extensions are loaded and `onLoad` will be called.
+As soon as all extensions are loaded `onStartup` will be called.
+After that the core informs with `onCommand` that there's a command, which will be handled by the corresponding extension.
+If no command has been entered at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command), then `onCommandHelp` will be called and extensions can provide a help.
+Finally a return code is output and `onShutdown` will be called.

-When a page is edited, the plugins are loaded and `onLoad` will be called.
-As soon as all plugins are loaded `onStartup` will be called.
-After that the core informs with `onRequest` that there's a request, which will be handled by the [edit plugin](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit).
+When a page is edited, the extensions are loaded and `onLoad` will be called.
+As soon as all extensions are loaded `onStartup` will be called.
+After that the core informs with `onRequest` that there's a request, which will be handled by the [edit extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit).
 Changes at the page can be analysed with various `onEdit` events.
 Then the page will be saved in the file system.
 Finally a status code is output to reload the page and `onShutdown` will be called.

-When a command is executed, the plugins are loaded and `onLoad` will be called.
-As soon as all plugins are loaded `onStartup` will be called.
-After that the core informs with `onCommand` that there's a command, which will be handled by the corresponding plugin.
-If no command has been entered at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command), then `onCommandHelp` will be called and plugins can provide a help.
-Finally a return code is output and `onShutdown` will be called.

 ### Yellow core events